 When the managed domain is fully provisioned, the Overview tab shows the domain status as Running.

-The managed domain is associated with your Azure AD tenant.
-During the provisioning process, Azure AD DS creates two Enterprise Applications named Domain Controller Services and AzureActiveDirectoryDomainControllerServices in the Azure AD tenant.
+The managed domain is associated with your Microsoft Entra tenant.
+During the provisioning process, Domain Services creates two Enterprise Applications named Domain Controller Services and AzureActiveDirectoryDomainControllerServices in the Microsoft Entra tenant.
 These Enterprise Applications are needed to service your managed domain.
 Don't delete these applications.

 Update DNS settings for the Azure virtual network

-With Azure AD DS successfully deployed, now configure the virtual network to allow other connected VMs and applications to use the managed domain.
+With Domain Services successfully deployed, now configure the virtual network to allow other connected VMs and applications to use the managed domain.
 To provide this connectivity, update the DNS server settings for your virtual network to point to the two IP addresses where the managed domain is deployed.

 The Overview tab for your managed domain shows some Required configuration steps.
 The first configuration step is to update DNS server settings for your virtual network.
 Once the DNS settings are correctly configured, this step is no longer shown.